derekahn/autoapp/docs/07-deploy.md

 This is the final section of our `how to CI/CD`.
 In this section we will:

 0. Branch from `master` and create a `bug-fix` branch, change something (color, html, etc)
-1. Then push said branch to the remote repo
+1. Commit changes and then push said branch to the remote repo
-1. Submit a `pull-request`
-1. Configure github's premerge `CI` hook-which will run our drone service to run the first check.
-1. Upon a successful code review with successful CI checks we will then push appropriate semantic tagging and letting [drone](https://drone.io) run again
+2. Submit a `pull-request`, and upon a successful code review with successful CI checks, we accept the `pull-request`
-1. Then upon accepting the `pull-request` we will then watch the magic ✨ happen!
+3. Pull latest from `master` update tagging and push to remote repo then watch the magic ✨ happen!

 ## #0 branch off master